 I found the course to be very informative.
 The concepts presented can easily be used as a basis for other projects.
 I found Peter's explanations to be very clear and detailed. -- Steve

 Really informative course.
 Has a good recap of the basics, so it is ideal for beginners.
 On top it shows some tips and tricks that are very handy to optimize your setup. -- Stefan

 So far the course seems to be well laid out and easy to follow.
 With good explanation of what to expect from the course and what we should have gained by the end of it.
 I look forward to doing this course once i have all the parts ready.
 Thank you for creating what looks like another excellent course. -- Argon

-This Raspberry Pi project course will show you how to integrate a variety of components into a gadget that I call "The Bench Computer".
+This Raspberry Pi project course will show you how to integrate a variety of components into a gadget that you can use to automate your work bench.

-Using your own Bench Computer, you will be able to control any device and appliance on your electronics work bench.
-Or, your kitchen, desk, entertainment system, and even your home!
+With the Bench Computer, you will be able to control any device and appliance on your electronics work bench, like turn on and off your bench lights, soldering iron and fume extractor.

 Here are the main components (software and hardware) that you will learn about by taking this course:

 Scroll further down for a list of learning objectives for this course.

 All code is available on Github, and is free to download and use as you wish.

 A list of parts is available in the first section of the course (free to view).